our-never-ending-job/WFGY/CASE_EVIDENCE.md

 Documentation patterns in this ecosystem strongly influence how developers reason about system failures.

-## Where WFGY fit
+## Where WFGY fits

 The **WFGY 16-problem failure checklist** was integrated into LlamaIndex troubleshooting documentation as a structured failure taxonomy.

-This provides developers with a systematic way to interpret symptoms such as:
+This gives developers a more systematic way to interpret symptoms such as:

 - hallucinated answers
 - empty retrieval results